angular/angular/modules/angular2/docs/core/02_directives.md

 ```<span tooltip="Tooltip text goes here.">Some text here.</span>```

-The developer of an applacation can now freely use the `tooltip` attribute wherever the behavior is needed.
-The code above has taught the browser a new reusable and declarative bahavior.
+The developer of an application can now freely use the `tooltip` attribute wherever the behavior is needed.
+The code above has taught the browser a new reusable and declarative behavior.

-Notice that databinding will work with this decorator with no further effort as show below.
+Notice that data binding will work with this decorator with no further effort as shown below.

 ```<span tooltip="Greetings {{user}}!">Some text here.</span>```